hyperjumptech/monika/docs/src/pages/guides/notifications.md

 The detail settings needed to send a mailgun.

 **Recipients**
-Email addresses that will accept the mail sent from your mailgun account, the recipients address is set in array making it able to send to multiple addresses. `["monika@testmail.com", "symon@testmail.com"]`
+An array of email addresses that will receive the e-mail from Monika. ex. `["monika@testmail.com", "symon@testmail.com"]`

 **Api Key**
 Mailgun's account api key, mailgun's registered key to identify your account. ex. `70e34aba-0ea908325`

-**Domain**
-A domain that you have set in mailgun. ex. `sandboxmail.mailgun.com`

-`Monika` filters the notification types for mailgun and breaks down the data configuration, setting up a mailgun service and then sending through the data using mailgun-js lib.

 ## Sendgrid

 Similar to mailgun, sendgrid is also an email delivery service.
-You need to have a sendgrid account before you can send an email through this method.
-For sending a notification through sendgrid all you need to set is the API_KEY and recipient email addresses.
+First, sign up for an account in sendgrid and get the API key.
+Please check [sendgrid's documentation](https://sendgrid.com/docs/api-reference/).
+Then put the API key in Monika's configuration as follows.

 ```json
 {